History of immigration to the United States

-Throughout U.S. history, the country experienced successive waves of immigration, particularly from Europe and later on from Asia and from Latin America.
-Colonial-era immigrants often repaid the cost of transoceanic transportation by becoming indentured servants where the employer paid the ship's captain.
+Throughout United States history, the country experienced successive waves of immigration, particularly from Europe and later on from Asia and Latin America.
+Colonial era immigrants often repaid the cost of transoceanic transportation by becoming indentured servants where the employer paid the ship's captain.
 In the late 19th century, immigration from China and Japan was restricted.
-In the 1920s, restrictive immigration quotas were imposed but political refugees had special status.
+In the 1920s, restrictive immigration quotas were imposed, but political refugees had special status.
 Numerical restrictions ended in 1965.
 In recent years, the largest numbers of immigrants to the United States have come from Asia and Central America (see Central American crisis).

 Attitudes towards new immigrants have fluctuated from favorable to hostile since the 1790s.
-Recent debates have focused on the southern border (see Illegal immigration to the United States and Mexico–United States border wall) and the status of "dreamers", people who illegally migrated with their families when they were children and have lived in the U.S. for almost their entire lives (see Deferred Action for Childhood Arrivals).
+Recent debates have focused on the southern border and the status of "dreamers", people who illegally migrated with their families when they were children and have lived in the U.S. for almost their entire lives (see Deferred Action for Childhood Arrivals).

 Colonial era

 In 1607, the first successful English colony settled in Jamestown, Virginia.
 Once tobacco had been found to be a profitable cash crop, many plantations were established along the Chesapeake Bay in Virginia and Maryland.
 The colonists were met with hard times including famine, illness, and their relationship with the local Native American tribes.
 There were several historic events that took place in Jamestown between the settlers and the Native American tribes.
-When the settler John Rolfe married Pocohontas, there was a moment of peace between the two cultures.
+When settler John Rolfe married Pocohontas, there was a moment of peace between the two cultures.
 Prior to the union, Algonquian tribes battled the settlers.
-The year 1609 was known as the "Starving Time" since over 100 settlers died from starvation and illness.
-John Rolfe introduced a new type of tobacco seed from the West Indies, and the Jamestown society began to improve.
+1609 was known as the "Starving Time" since over 100 settlers died from starvation and illness.
+Rolfe introduced a new type of tobacco seed from the West Indies, and the Jamestown society began to improve.

 Thus began the first and longest era of immigration that lasted until the American Revolution in 1775.
 Settlements grew from initial English toeholds from the New World to British America.
 It brought Northern European immigrants, primarily of British, German, and Dutch extraction.
 The English ruled from the mid-17th century and were by far the largest group of arrivals remaining within the British Empire.
 Over 90% of those early immigrants became farmers.

 Large numbers of young men and women came alone as indentured servants.
 Their passage was paid by employers in the colonies who needed help on the farms or in shops.
 Indentured servants were provided food, housing, clothing and training but did not receive wages.
 At the end of the indenture (usually around age 21, or after a service of seven years), they were free to marry and start their own farms.